Dixiana Farm: James Ben Ali Haggin

 In 1909 Dixiana Farm was once again under new ownership, acquired by Kentucky-born entrepreneur James Ben Ali Haggin.
 It is recorded that Carson traded Dixiana to Ben Ali Haggin for a tract of farm land.
 At this time in history, Dixiana was to become part of Haggin's prestigious Elmendorf Farm and for the next seventeen years was used primarily for crops and tobacco.
 The story of Ben Ali Haggin is one of a frontiersman who began his career as a lawyer after graduating from Centre College in Danville, KY, then setting his sights on the West and eventually practicing law in San Francisco during the Gold Rush.
 After acquiring Rancho Del Paso outside of Sacramento, Haggin ventured into the mining business with sweeping success.
 In 1880, he established his intentions as a serious horseman by opening a breeding operation at his Rancho Del Paso farm.
 Soon thereafter, he returned to his native state and purchased Elmendorf in 1897.
 His imprint on racing and breeding are still felt today through the descendants of his breeding and racing operation.

 James Cox Brady

 James Cox Brady Sr., a famous traction magnate from New York was next in line to take over the ownership of Dixiana and restore it back to its famous thoroughbred nursery status.
 James Brady was the son of millionaire Anthony N. Brady who in 1900 was the largest shareholder of the American Tobacco Company.
 His fortune was passed down to his son and in 1918, James Cox Brady was considered to be one of the thirty richest Americans.
 He purchased Dixiana from Ben Ali Haggin in 1925 and spent a substantial amount of money to renovate the farm.
-Brady only held onto the farm for three years before passing away.
+Brady only held onto the farm for three years before dying.
 However, during his time at Dixiana he possessed a successful racing operation.